To choose the best energy-efficient lighting options for your home, you should understand basic lighting principles and terms.

-How colors appear when illuminated by a light source.
+Color quality, or how colors appear when illuminated by a light source.
 Color rendition is generally considered to be a more important lighting quality than color temperature.
-Most objects are not a single color, but a combination of many colors.
-Light sources that are deficient in certain colors may change the apparent color of an object.
-The Color Rendition Index (CRI) is a 1–100 scale that measures a light source's ability to render colors the same way sunlight does.
-The top value of the CRI scale (100) is based on illumination by a 100-watt incandescent lightbulb.
+Most objects are not a single color, but a combination of many colors, and certain light sources may change the apparent color of an object.
+The Color Rendering Index (CRI) is a 1–100 scale that measures a light source's ability to render colors the same way sunlight does.
 A light source with a CRI of 80 or higher is considered acceptable for most indoor residential applications.

 The excessive brightness from a direct light source that makes it difficult to see what one wishes to see.
 A bright object in front of a dark background usually will cause glare.
 Bright lights reflecting off a television or computer screen or even a printed page produces glare.
 Intense light sources -- such as bright incandescent lamps -- are likely to produce more direct glare than large fluorescent lamps.
 However, glare is primarily the result of relative placement of light sources and the objects being viewed.